pacc29/VauntPy/README.md

 - 👀 I’m interested in ...
 Electronics and Computer Science
 - 🌱 I’m currently learning ...
 Python, JS and Machine Learning
 - 💞️ I’m looking to collaborate on ...
 Anything
-- 📫 How to reach me ...
-On Discord as Vaunt#3700

 <!---
 VauntPy/VauntPy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.